Adianjayaditya/bank-customer-clustering/README.md

 # Bank Customer Clustering

 This project involves clustering bank customer transactions using K-Means and Principal Component Analysis (PCA).
 The clustering result is used as a dataset for the classification project to predict whether a bank customer belongs to which cluster.
+PCA is used to reduce feature in data and to visualize data in 2-dimension chart.

 ##  Objective